 Camper Health History

-It is imperative that all health history forms are accurately completed and returned to camp by May 1, 2012.
-Campers who do not have completed health history forms will not be permitted to participate in any camp activities.
+It is imperative that all health forms are accurately completed and returned to camp by May 1st, or within 10 business days of your camper’s application being submitted (if after May 1st.
 The Camps ‘R’ Us Medical Director reviews all health history forms prior to the start of camp.
+Campers who do not have completed health history forms on file by the stated deadline will be excluded from admission to camp until such is received.

 Every child in camp is covered by excess (secondary) accidental insurance at no additional cost to you.
-Benefits are excess (or secondary) to any other valid and collectible group insurance (i.e. GHI) and will pay any uncovered, unpaid balances or deductibles not covered by a parent’s own primary accident policy.
+Benefits are excess (or secondary) to any other valid and collectible group insurance (i.e. GHI, BCBS, etc.) and will pay any uncovered, unpaid balances or deductibles not covered by a parent’s own primary accident policy.

-DO NOT send your child to camp without notifying us of any special needs they may have.
+DO NOT send your child to camp without notifying us of any special needs they may have, including, but not limited to any Mental, Emotional or Social health diagnoses.
 DO NOT discontinue your child’s medication if it has been prescribed by a professional.
 These practices are irresponsible, and pose risks to your child’s physical and emotional health.
-Any such dishonesty will result in your child being withdrawn from camp without refund.
+Any dishonesty or omission on the “Health History,” “Camper Health Care Recommendations by Licensed Medical Personnel” or “Immunization Form,” by parents, guardians or health care professionals, will result in your child being withdrawn from camp without refund.

 The goal of the Health Office is to provide all of our campers with a very happy and healthy summer season.